Hallahan High School Building Exterior

 Image from opening day, September 18, 1912, before the original Cathedral Parish School and St. Vincent's Home were demolished.
 The Wood Street entrance was the main entrance, with most of the terracotta work being done on the 19th and Wood Street sides of the building.

 Left: The original seal of Catholic Girls' High School, high above the 19th Street entrance, was designed by Bishop McDevitt.

 Right: sketch of Hallahan seal of today.
 The name John W. Hallahan has been substituted for the word Philadelphia in the original.
 There are other variations of the seal as well.

 There are four attributes of a Catholic woman written in Latin on the seal, each with its physical symbol:

 Industria, hard work, the distaff (used in the spinning industry, and in former times a symbol of the female sex since most home spinners were women.
 Therefore the symbol of industry chosen here is a symbol of industry and women, the "distaff sex").

 In the handle of the lamp there is a letter P with an X through its stem.
-This is a combination of the first two letters of Christ's name in Greek, and the chi-rho symbol is used as a symbol for Christ.
+This is a combination of the first two letters of Christ's name in Greek, and the chi-rho symbol, called a christogram, is used as a symbol for Christ.
 Although I am not sure this was intended, the P-X could also be a clever reference to the Pius X, the Pope at the time of construction who had blessed the cornerstone when it was brought to Rome.